-W. D. Kelton, R. P. Sadowski, and D. T. Sturrock, "Simulation With Arena," 5th Edition, 2010.
+W. D. Kelton, R. P. Sadowski, and D. T. Sturrock, "Simulation With Arena," 6th Edition.
 ARENA is the probably the most popular simulation software package used in industry.
 Since ARENA is very powerful in its modeling capability and provides many useful features to assist in building simulation model and analyzing simulation results, many earlier students used it for their term projects.
 It is highly recommended that each project team buys at least one copy of this book if Arena is used.
 Lectures will cover materials from Chapters 3 to 7.
 Some homework assignments will also have problems from this book.
-You may also use the 3rd or 4th edition of this book but be aware that they were written for earlier versions of Arena.